microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/05-online-migration.md

 ```

-Run script on the target to drop all the foreign keys
+Run script on the target to drop all the foreign keys:

 ```bash
 drop_fk_query.sql